mmadfox/go-geoql-parser/README.md

 tracker_status == false
 ```
 ## Speed
-This data type is used to describe the speed value with units Kph or Mph
+This data type is used to describe the SPEED value with units Kph or Mph
 ```go
 *geoqlparser.SpeedLit